-Camelot Community Care provides case management services at both the Live Oak Regional Partnership Office & Starke Regional Partnership Office Locations.
+Camelot Community Care provides case management services at the Live Oak Regional Partnership Office, Madison DCF Office & Starke Regional Partnership Office Locations.
 The Live Oak Office provides services to families residing in Suwannee, Lafayette, Hamilton, Madison & Taylor Counties.
 The Starke Office provides services to families within the areas of Baker, Bradford, & Union Counties.
+The agency covers 8 of the 13 counties in the Partnership for Strong Families' catchment area.
+All of these counties are located in rural northern Florida.
 The agency consists of a Program Director, a Quality Assurance Specialist, three case management units, and various support staff.

-Camelot engages in several on-going continuous quality improvement activities which will continue into the 2017-2018 Fiscal Year.
-In addition to monitoring performance as it relates to Scorecard Performance Measures, Camelot has developed on-going practices in child welfare to satisfy the PSF Corrective Action Plan set forth by the Contract Oversight Unit.
-The following list is a sample of activities occurring by the case management agency in the following child welfare measures:
+Camelot engages in several on-going continuous quality improvement activities which will continue into the 2018-2019 Fiscal Year.
+In addition to monitoring performance as it relates to Scorecard Performance Measures, Camelot continues to develop on-going practices in child welfare to maintain and enhance casework related to the areas identified in the most recent Corrective Action Plan through the Contract Oversight Unit.
+The following list represents some of activities occurring by the case management agency in the following child welfare measures: